uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 Then in the next worksheet we will use the data to add objects and information to an AR scene (preview above)..

-Most of this worksheet will involve working with C# scripts and the Unity3D console.
+Most of this worksheet will involve working with a C# script and the Unity3D console.
 We are going to use the NASA data for Near Earth Objects that we looked at previously https://api.nasa.gov/.

 We are also going to use an external C# code library for Unity called [SimpleJSON](https://github.com/Bunny83/SimpleJSON) to help us.